As BBC’s North & South celebrates its 15th anniversary this year, it’s time to give the period drama sleeper hit the recognition it deserves.

 What are your thoughts on the period drama, North & South from the BBC?
 Do you think it’s one of the best TV period dramas?
 Leave a comment below!

-UPDATE: North & South is only currently available to buy on DVD.
+UPDATE: North & South is available to stream on Britbox and Britbox Amazon Channel.
+It is also available to buy on DVD.

 Other Sources (not linked in the article):